+Executive Board or the controlling shareholder that could substantiate a material or even temporary conflict of interest.
+None of the members of the Supervisory Board exercise board or advisory functions at any of the company's material competitors, nor do they have personal relationships with such companies.

 The Supervisory Board monitors and advises the Executive Board on management of transactions.
-It is involved in strategy and planning in addition to all matters of fundamental importance to the company.
+It is involved in strategy and planning, as well as all matters of business development, the risk situation, risk management, compliance and other issues of fundamental importance to the company.
+All members of the Supervisory Board and in particular the Chairwoman of the Supervisory Board are also in contact with the Executive Board regarding these issues between meetings.
 The Supervisory Board has resolved Rules of Procedure for the Executive Board, in accordance with the company's Articles of Association.
 The standing rules include the provision that specifies the types of major transactions of the Executive Board that require the Supervisory Board's approval.
 The Supervisory Board's further responsibilities include appointing Executive Board members, determining the remuneration system for the Executive Board and its individual members, and examining the company's single-entity and consolidated financial statements.

-The Supervisory Board must also consider diversity in the composition of the Executive Board.
+New members appointed to the Executive Board are to be appointed for no more than three years.
+The Supervisory Board also considers diversity in the composition of the Executive Board.
 In accordance with section 111(5) AktG, Viscom AG's Supervisory Board is required to set targets for the share of women on the Executive Board.
-In light of the long-term succession planning for the Executive Board of Viscom AG that was initiated in autumn 2017, the Supervisory Board of Viscom AG reviewed the existing target for the share of women on the Executive Board of Viscom AG at its joint meeting on 8 February 2018 and, after detailed discussion, resolved to retain its target for the share of women on the Executive Board of Viscom AG at the current level of 0 % until 30 June 2020.
-In addition to the success of the current Executive Board, this decision was taken because, in the opinion of the Supervisory Board, internal candidates should be given precedence in any reappointment to or expansion of the Executive Board in order to ensure continuity within the company.
-As the share of women at the first management level below the Executive Board is currently 0 %, it would be unrealistic to expect to be able to increase the share of women on the Executive Board of Viscom AG in the short to medium term.
-However, the share of women at the first management level below the Executive Board is to be increased in the medium term.
+By way of circulation procedure on 30 June 2020, it thus reviewed the current 0 % target for the share of women on the Viscom AG Executive Board and, after detailed discussion, resolved to retain its target for the share of women on the Executive Board of Viscom AG at the current level of 0 % until 30 June 2024.
+If a member of the Executive Board ends his term prematurely or in the event of other personnel changes to the Executive Board, the Supervisory Board will give preference to an equally qualified female candidate when appointing a new member.
+The long-term objective of the Supervisory Board is for at least 20 % of the Executive Board to be women, but this is not currently formally defined as a target within the meaning of section 111 (5) sentence 1 AktG.

+The Executive Board and the Supervisory Board work in close collaboration to identify top executives and thus ensure long-term succession planning.
+Headed by the Chairwoman of the Supervisory Board, Prof. Dr. Michèle Morner and her significant expertise in HR development and management, a programme was launched in coordination with the Executive Board as a whole to improve professionalism regarding the development and succession of managers in the overall company.
+Management principles and skills were defined and, on the basis of a potential analysis, a customised, systematic management development programme was established.
+All members of the Executive Board play a key role in identifying and promoting managers in their business area.